oisdk/site/drafts/agda-fingertrees.markdown

 binomial heap to a skew binomial, for instance, and you get constant-time `cons`.

-The standout data structure in this area is Hinze and Paterson's [@Hinze-Paterson:FingerTree].
+The standout data structure in this area is Hinze and Paterson's finger tree [@Hinze-Paterson:FingerTree].
 It caches summaries in a pretty amazing way, allowing for (amortised) $\mathcal{O}(1)$ `cons` and `snoc` and
 $\mathcal{O}(\log n)$ `split` and `append`.
 These features allow it to be used